angular-ui/ui-router/README.md

 # UI-Router

-(Currently in alpha, check back soon for stable version)
+**Finally a defacto solution to nested routing.**

-**Finally a defacto solution to nested routing**
+*Currently in alpha, check back soon for stable version*

 ## **Main Goal**
 To evolve the concept of an Angular "Route" into a more general concept of a "State" for managing coarse application UI states.